-Use the same printable sheet or writable sleeve you have already recorded your initial thoughts for Learning Target Breakout Activity 2, reflect, revise, and record new knowledge or evidence that best supports your groups summation related to your topic area.
+Using the same printable sheet or writable sleeve you have already recorded your initial thoughts for Learning Target Breakout Activity 2, reflect and revise then record new knowledge or evidence that best supports your groups summation related to your topic area.

 Each group member should be prepared to share an element as time and information permits.

 Remember the evidence you provide is part of culminating assessment for Q4 Health Education FOCUS assessed learning goals.